-One of the best things about soup is that it can be the main course of a complete meal.
+One of the best things about soup is that it can be the main course of a complete meal or the first course.
 Or it can stand completely alone.

 Serve soup alone or options for add-ons.
 Here are some of our favorite things to add to the soup, upping the flavor and making our taste buds very happy:

 Sour cream – perfect for any flavor of soup that’s spicy or acidic.